Illness and Job Discrimination

 What are my benefits under the Family Medical Leave Act (FMLA)?

 An overview of the FMLA can be found at the FMLA website.

 A covered employer must grant an eligible employee up to a total of 12 workweeks of

-unpaid leave during any 12-month period for 1 or more of these reasons:
+unpaid leave during any 12-month period for one or more of these reasons: